 The Bay Street Corridor rezoning plan comes after three years of community engagement between DCP and Staten Island residents, community organizations and elected officials.
 The Bay Street Corridor rezoning proposal includes the St. George, Tompkinsville and Stapleton neighborhoods, covering an estimated 14-block area along Bay Street bounded by Victory Boulevard to the north and Sands Street to the south, including the two-block area along Canal Street south of Bay Street.
 Two special districts, the Special Stapleton Waterfront District and Special St. George District, will be expanded and remain for commercial, residential and retail use.
 The rehabilitation of city’s recreation centers Cromwell and Lyons have been folded into the rezoning.
 It is expected to create an estimated 1,800 mixed-income apartments.

 The area has not seen any zoning changes since 1961.
-Along the Canal Street Corridor, the city proposes to change the zoning to R6B where building heights can range from a single-story building to 13 stories for medium-density residential use.
+Along the Canal Street Corridor, the city proposes to change the zoning to R6B for medium-density residential use*.
 The Department of Housing Preservation and Development says it will provide to the rezoning area tenant protection programs including the Certificate of No Harassment program and the Neighborhood Pillars program to preserve existing affordable housing and offer legal assistance to North Shore tenants who face eviction or harassment.
 The area will fall under the Mandatory Inclusionary Housing (MIH) program requiring the creation of income-targeted units.